akayami/mysql-cluster/README.md

 A wrapper around mysql standard driver.
 Supports a PoolCluster setup with easy master/slave switching.

 ```
+var mysql = require('mysql2');

 // Sample config
 var config = {
+	driver: mysql,		// Optional parameter.
+You can use a version of mysql or mysql2.
+Default mysql2 will be used when omitted.
 	cluster : {
 		canRetry : true,
 		removeNodeErrorCount : 5,